-Since January 1, 2014, executive officers, including NEOs, are required to maintain share ownership levels that meet or exceed the following guidelines:
+On January 1, 2020, the Corporation amended and restated its Executive Stock Ownership guideline policy applicable to certain designated executive officers, including NEOs (the "Designated Executives"), which requires them to maintain share ownership levels that meet or exceed the following guidelines:

-Chief Executive Officer:

-CFO and Executive Vice-Presidents:

-All Other Designated Executives:

-X annual base salary

-X annual base salary

-X annual base salary
+Chief Executive Officer: 5.0 X annual base salary • CFO and Executive Vice-Presidents: 2.0 X annual base salary All Other Designated Executives: 0.5 X annual base salary

-NEOs must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options and 100% of after-tax shares resulting from the vesting of RSUs, 100% of after-tax shares resulting from the vesting PCRSUs.
-"Gain Shares" means the net number of shares left subsequent to the sale of shares used for payment of the shares issued upon exercise of settlement and for any tax withholding obligations.
+Designated Executives must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options and 100% of after-tax shares resulting from the vesting of RSUs, 100% of after-tax shares resulting from the vesting of PCRSUs.
+"Gain Shares" means the net number of shares left subsequent to the sale of shares used for payment of the shares issued upon exercise or settlement and for any tax withholding obligations.